duvitech/Breakerball/README.txt

       - One from A1 to the rotary pot
       - One from I2C0 to the 2x16 LCD display.
   - Connect power to the DragonBoard, it should boot to Debian in about 20 seconds.
-  - Click on the network icon in the lower right of the screen and WiFi connect to Hydra (or any other network).
+  - Click on the network icon in the lower right of the screen and WiFi connect to a network).
     - You need this because the install script loads a bunch of stuff from the net.
   - Open a command window: click Debian Start -> System Tools -> LXTerminal
   - In the LXTerminal Window enter the following commands
-    - cp /media/linaro/DRAGON/*  .
+    - cp -r /media/linaro/DRAGON/*  .
     - chmod +x Install
     - ./Install
-  - The Install script will extract the zip files, put icons on the desktop, install code onto the Sensors mezzanine board (if connected) and (if necessary) update the operating system. (about 10 minutes)
+  - The Install script will update the OS, add several packages, put icons on the desktop, and install code onto the Sensors mezzanine board (if connected)
   - Once the script completes you should see one of two BreakerBall icons, one for the Sensors board, or one for the Linker Board
   - Double Click on the BreakerBall icon.
     - It will ask you if you want to Execute, or Execute in a terminal, doesn’t matter which you choose.